ptillemans/litra-control/README.md

 - it needs a good argument parser library (not a problem, ubiquitous now)
 - it needs USB/HID access (this could be tricky due to quality differences)
 - use environment variables for configuration to avoid hunting files
+- it needs to have a meaningful name so I can remember what it does when I clean my *bin*.

 Go would be ideal to quickly build this simple thing as it has great text UI libraries and arg parsers, however I did not want to deal with the gcc dependency (or with the C compilation